infinite-table/infinite-react/www/pages/docs/learn/filtering/filtering-server-side.page.md

 ---
 title: Server-side Filtering
+description: Learn how to integrate server-side filtering with your InfiniteTable React DataGrid
 ---

 If you're using a remote <DPropLink name="data" /> prop (a function that returns a `Promise`) on the `<DataSource />` component, the filtering will happen server-side by default.